 Sogn Jord- og Hagebruksskule, a national centre for organic agriculture

 Sogn Jord- og Hagebruksskule (SJH; Sogn school of organic agriculture and horticulture) gives students of all ages an opportunity to learn about organic farming at a professional level.
 The school accepts students from all of Norway.
 We can also accept foreign students who can speak and write Norwegian, if we have vacant places.
 The school emphasizes practical skills, and the school farm is an important part of the education.
-The farm is completely converted to organic production, and boasts a great variety of animals (dairy cattle, goats, sheep, workhorses, hens and a pig), vegetables, fruits, flowers and herbs.
+The farm is completely converted to organic production, and boasts a great variety of animals (dairy cattle, goats, sheep and workhorses), vegetables, fruits, flowers and herbs.

 The subjects and techniques taught at the school encompass both modern and traditional agricultural practices and equipment, intending to give students a wider range of choice when working with agriculture.